colef2/search_util/README.md

 ## Building the Project (Windows)

 1. Install CMake
-2. Verify installation with cmake --version.
+2. Verify installation with "cmake --version".
 Add CMake to PATH if needed
 3. Create build directory with "mkdir build" then navigate to it "cd build"
-4. Generate build files: cmake ..
+4. Generate build files: "cmake .."
-5. Build the project: cmake --build . --config Release
+5. Build the project: "cmake --build . --config Release"
-6. Run the test suite: ctest (from the build directory)
+6. Run the test suite: "ctest" (from the build directory)

-# Use Case
+# Use Case (still from Build directory)
-1. Case sensitive: "./Build/Release/my_search_util "search" src/"
+1. Case sensitive: "./Release/my_search_util "search" ../src/"
-2. Case sensitive: "./Build/Release/my_search_util -i "SEARCH" src/"
+2. Case sensitive: "./Release/my_search_util -i "SEARCH" ../src/"

 # Overview
 This project implements a Grep-like utility in C++ that recursively searches for a given query in all files within a directory.
 Key features include: